sthoduka/handover_failure_detection/pytorch-i3d-trainer/README.md

 2. Robot to Human Handover only: `task_type_trainval="robot to human handover"` and `task_type_test="robot to human handover"`

 ## Extract features
 The dataset already contains the I3D features for both RGB and optical flow.
-In case you want to extract them again using the following commands.
+In case you want to extract them again, use the following commands.
 All use the I3D model pre-trained on the Kinetics dataset.

 Extract features for RGB frames: